CV XE GIS Home Page

 The name of the shapefile is shown; it will not be familiar and is assigned by the system.

-Click the Download button; the downloaded file will be in the folder This PC>Downloads.
+Click the Download button; the downloaded file will be in a folder on your computer.

 The shapefile correponding to that layer has been downloaded.
 Close the Userfile download frame.